lucky29-git/Shell-scripting-project/README.md

 As a devops engineer we have to maintain a lot of repos This shell scripting projects helps in maintaining the list of all the users who access to your organization repo's

-Using github api we can
+Using github api we can fetch the data

-run following command -
+## run following command -

 export username="<your_github_username>"